Release date: 12/15/2021

-This independent self-study activity is designed for physicians, physician assistants, pharmacists, nursing professionals at all levels and other healthcare professionals.
+This independent self-study activity is designed for physicians, physician assistants, pharmacists, nursing professionals at all levels, nurse practitioners, psychologists, social workers and other healthcare professionals.

 Upon completion of the educational activity, the learner should be able to: